MrOnak/cli_todo/README.md

 ## usage

 * `todo.zsh`                        prints current open and completed todos
 * `todo.zsh add some task`          adds 'some task' as open todo
 * `todo.zsh clean`                  clears completed todos off the list
 * `todo.zsh done N`                 marks the Nth todo as completed
+* `todo zsh rename N new descr.`    renames Nth open task to 'new descr.
 * `todo.zsh trash N`                deletes the Nth open todo
 * `todo.zsh undo N`                 marks the Nth completed todo as not done

 You can mark a task as high priority by including `:high:` somewhere in the task name.
 Similarily you can mark a task as low priority by